juan131/k8s-gitops-template/docs/tutorials/adding-a-new-service.md

 ```

 - Add the required K8s manifests to deploy your service (deployment, service, ingress, etc) under the directory you created in the previous step.
-- (optional) If your service requires any secrets, create a new JSON file with your secrets inputs under `infrastructure/secrets/staging` and configure Sealed Secrets Updater to generate the corresponding sealed secrets by adding a new block at `.sealed-secrets-updater/staging.json`
+- (optional) If your service requires any secrets, create a new YAML file with your secrets inputs under `infrastructure/secrets/staging` and configure Sealed Secrets Updater to generate the corresponding sealed secrets by adding a new block at [Sealed Secrets Updater configuration](../../.sealed-secrets-updater/staging.json).

 ```diff
 {